 Please, read more about the services here:

-At the same time, if you want to better understand how to build such large indoor positioning systems, what is to be done and what to pay attention to, this article is for you.
+At the same time, if you want to understand better how to build such sizeable indoor positioning systems, what is to be done, and what to pay attention to, this article is for you.

 When building an indoor positioning system, everything starts with and is driven by a couple of defining factors.
-The key ones:
+The key ones are:

-Thus, for example, if the indoor positioning system would use neutrinos that can go through the materials (walls, ceilings, people, machines) without interaction, we could have build GPS 2.0.
+Thus, for example, if the indoor positioning system used neutrinos that could go through the materials (walls, ceilings, people, machines) without interaction, we could have built GPS 2.0.
 But that is not the case yet.
-Thus, we have to take the line of sight limitation into account and build maps consisting of submaps, like cellular networks are built out of cells.
+Thus, we have to consider the line of sight requirement and create maps consisting of submaps, like cellular networks are made of cells.

 There are other affecting factors, of course, for example: capacity requirements, easiness to deploy, etc. They are important, but, still, they are minor as compared to the ones listed above.
 Therefore, we will focus on the most important ones only.

-Working with indoor positioning system consists of two major stages:
+Working with an indoor positioning system consists of two major stages:

-1) Fist of all and before going deeper into the subject, study the basics from the Placement Manual.
+1) First of all, and before going deeper into the subject, study the basics from the Placement Manual.
 There is even a slide about the multi-room indoor positioning system.

-2) Then, check the demo video to see how the multi-room tracking works in practice.
-The video covers a more complex scenario – multi-room plus multi-floor and is showing tracking in 1D, 2D, vertical 2D and 3D tracking.
-This demo intends to show that for different use cases different modes (1D, 2D, vertical 2D or 3D) may be optimal.
+2) Check the demo video to see how the multi-room tracking works in practice.
+The video covers a more complex scenario – multi-room plus multi-floor- showing tracking in 1D, 2D, vertical 2D, and 3D tracking.
+This demo intends to show that different modes (1D, 2D, vertical 2D or 3D) may be optimal for different use cases.
 But the video also gives a visual idea of how things are done for the multi-room indoor positioning system.

-3) Study in detail the Operating Manual and the submaps feature in it.
+3) Study the Operating Manual, its submaps feature in detail in the Operating Manual and the submaps feature in it.